tarekahmed220/image_slider_with_thumbnails/README.md

 # image_slider_with_thumbnails

 ## Description
-The ImageSlider App is a simple web application, The app is built using Vanilla JavaScript, HTML, CSS, and js
+The ImageSlider App is a simple web application, The app is built using Vanilla JavaScript, HTML, and CSS.

 ## Getting Started